50.5 MB (1.9 MB compressed)

 DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

-Superficial thrombophlebitis.
-Close-up of the leg of a 67-year-old male patient affected by superficial thrombophlebitis.
+Superficial thrombophlebitis in the arm of an 81-year-old man.
 Thrombophlebitis is the inflammation of a vein with blood clot (thrombus) formation.
 Superficial refers to veins near the surface of the skin.
 The affected veins are tender to the touch.
-The condition can arise spontaneously, or as a complication of varicose veins, surgery or intravenous (IV) drug infusions.
-Here, it is as a result of IV chemotherapy treatment for cancer.
-Symptoms usually subside by themselves but anti-inflammatory drugs may be taken to relieve pain.
+The condition can arise spontaneously, or as a complication of varicose veins or surgery.
+The cause in this case was an intravenous cannula (tube).
+Superficial thrombophlebitis usually subsides by itself but anti-inflammatory drugs may be taken to relieve pain.